AlexeyYakovlev1/lizardt/presentation/array.md

 - **Arguments**
   - Item **(required)**
 - **Return**
-Index of the beginning of the string
+Index of the beginning of the string or index of element in array
 - **Example**
 ```Javascript
 const { t } = lizardt;